Blatke/Bodymask/README.md

 # Bodymask
-A HS2/AI-Shoujo clothes mod for culling chara's body.
+This is a HS2/AI-Shoujo clothes mod for culling chara's body.